ChallengeSY/nebunoid/manual.md

 As soon as all of the scorable blocks are *eliminated* (from a regular ball's perspective), the level is cleared, bonuses are awarded, and a new level begins.
 The process repeats until either every life is exhausted (although a continue may be used to gain more lives), or until the campaign has been completed.

+#### Additional Tips
+* Life Restock (documented below) causes the game to restore one missing life upon completing a level.
+This makes it difficult (though not impossible) to get a game over under these conditions
+* There is a "softlock" guard mechanism that causes balls otherwise stuck to become "metallic".
+These balls destroy *any* block in one hit
+* Weakened Balls will negate any balls that are powered up, only truly weakening balls that are previously normal balls to have a 40% chance of not damaging a block
+* Paddles are not permitted to have both bullets and missiles stockpiled at the same time.
+When picking up one of these capsules, it will zero out the other's ammunition
+* Extra Life has a variable rarity.
+Its gold color significanies its very rare status under normal conditions, but it has a double appearance chance (akin to a purple "rare" capsule)
+* The Shuffle Levels option shuffles most levels in a campaign, ignoring fatal levels in the process.
+Rumor has it that secret levels might not be affected by this process
+* Grabble Paddles automatically release each held ball after 5 seconds.
+In addition, several capsules force release held balls.
+Both are intentional to counter a multiplier that exists simply for having multiple balls in play

 #### Auto Play
 Nebunoid supports watching an Auto Play session; just start a *0* player session.
 Fair warning; the computer player will neither give stars, nor award passwords for levels that the player has never played before.
 Any high scores it is able to submit will be auto-named as such.